tannewt/wa-law.org/site/org/association_of_washington_business/README.md

 ### [HB 1082](/bill/2025-26/hb/1082/) - Child care provider qualif. 👍1

+### [HB 1094](/bill/2025-26/hb/1094/) - Providing a property tax exemption for property owned by a qualifying nonprofit organization and loaned, leased, or rented to and used by any government entity to provide character-building, benevolent, protective, or rehabilitative social services. 👍1

 ### [HB 1096](/bill/2025-26/hb/1096/) - Lot splitting 👍1
 * 👍💵 Morgan Irwin